 Any professing Christian who invites such spiritual garbage into his personal life or home needs his head examined.

 Those who keep up with professional sports month in and month out become desensitized to the wickedness that is inherently associated with it.

 6. DESPISING THE CHURCH

-Not many decades past, professional sports was not played on Sundays in respect for the Lord’s Day and the command of God that Christians not forsake the assembling of themselves together.
+Not many decades past, professional sports were not played on Sundays in respect for the Lord’s Day and the command of God that Christians not forsake the assembly.
 “And let us consider one another to provoke unto love and to good works: Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching” (Heb.
 10:24-25).
 Not so today.
-Over the past several decades the various states lifted their “blue laws” which restricted trade on Sunday.
-(These laws were in effect in some states until as recently as 1985.)
-The devil has pulled out all the stops in his effort to woo the hearts of people away from the things of Christ toward the things of this wicked world.
+The devil has pulled out all the stops in his effort to woo the hearts of professing Christians away from the things of Christ toward the things of this wicked world.
 Ball games are played on Sundays and on Wednesday evenings, tempting multitudes of Christians to disobey the Bible and to exchange the house of God for worldly pleasure.
-Many who don’t actually skip church services for games, are thinking about the games during the services and are “chomping at the bit” to get out of church and to tune into the game.
+Many who don’t actually skip church services for games, are thinking about the games during the services and are “chomping at the bit” to get out of church so they can tune into the game.
 The only thing that has caused more people to absent themselves from the house of God than sports, is television in general.
 Holidays such as Thanksgiving, which once were days dedicated particularly to worshipping God and enjoying family time, today are more likely to be consumed by professional sporting events.